Christopher Columbus (Vittori): Controversies

 On the Centennial of the Statue's dedication, Indianapolis City-County Councilor Jason Larrison publicly called for the statue to be removed.
 Speaking from the Eiteljorg Museum of American Indians and Western Art, Larrison objected to the public celebration of a historical figure infamous for his role in the genocide of the Native American peoples, and the pain this must cause to their descendants alive today.

-Historical Context
+Historical context

 The Knights of Columbus was established in the late 19th century as a Catholic fraternal order.
 At the time, sentiment against Italian immigration was high in America.
 It still identifies as an organization of Catholic men, although it is not exclusive to Italian Americans.

-Italian immigrants were the victims of intense social prejudice and discrimination in America in the late 19th and early 20th century.
+Leading up to 1920, celebrated at the 500th anniversary of Columbus' arrival in the Americas, the Knights of Columbus celebrated Italian racial pride by encouraging local groups to take up collections to erect statues of Christopher Columbus.